koyo-nic/grass-course-veroa/exercises/03_raster_exercises/PITCHME.md

 <br>
 - How do different indices compare to each other?
-- How does changing window size affect diversity measure?
+- How does changing window size affect the diversity measure?

 +++